hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ```
 -->

 Here, we will install *Metis* from *Terminal* directly in the TELEMAC-MASCARET directory tree downloaded with `svn`.
-Before compiling *Metis, clean up the *Metis* folder (there is an existing *Makefile*, which we do not want to use):
+Before compiling *Metis*, clean up the *Metis* folder (there is an existing *Makefile*, which we do not want to use):

 ```
 cd ~/telemac/v8p1/optionals/metis-5.1.0